dravalico/ecrawlers/README.md

 # crawlers

 This repository contains the Python code that creates three distinct crawlers.
-Both will be used for network searches analysis and IT security by the University of Trieste and the University of Turin.
+All will be used for the analysis of network research and cybersecurity by the University of Trieste and the University of Turin.

 In each folder there is a README.md which describes the operation, parameters and data obtained from each crawler.